 Complimentary HLAA Membership for Vets of OIF and OEF

-Membership includes Hearing Loss Magazine, a helpful resource on the latest in technology, medical issues, legislation, personal stories, and more.
-If you are an OIF or OEF veteran and are interested in a free one-year complimentary membership, then please visit our Membership page.
+Hearing Loss Magazine, a helpful resource on the latest in technology, medical issues, legislation, personal stories, and more.
+If you are an OIF or OEF veteran and are interested in joining HLAA please complete this form and mail it, fax it or email it in.

 Complimentary HLAA Convention Registration